dtruchan-commits/ScriPTA-app/README.md

 ## Frontend Connection Example for ExtendScript

-The SwatchWorx API includes an ExtendScript-based connection tool that allows Adobe InDesign users to test API connectivity directly from the InDesign environment.
+The ScriPTA API includes an ExtendScript-based connection tool that allows Adobe InDesign users to test API connectivity directly from the InDesign environment.

 ### Overview